 “I mean, I don’t have anything to hide,” I say.

 Alazne looks around for a moment, likely hoping that no groups are approaching us, and none are.
-She approaches me and hugs me, resting her face on my chest.
+She hugs me, resting her face on my chest.

 I feel my whole body stiffening.

 “Can you please be my rock?”
-Alazne asks, looking up at me with glistening eyes.
+Alazne asks, then looks up at me with glistening eyes.
 “You don’t know how much it means to me that there’s someone like you in my life.
 Someone who doesn’t judge me for my past, and accepts me despite it.”